BodenmillerGroup/steinbock/docs/cli/classification.md

 # Pixel classification

-In this step, for each image, the probabilities of pixels belonging to a given class (e.g., Nucleus, Cytoplasm, Background) is determined.
+In this step, for each image, the probabilities of pixels belonging to a given class (e.g., Nucleus, Cytoplasm, Background) will be determined.
 This will result in *probability images* with one color per class encoding the probability of pixels belonging to that class (see [file types](../specs/file-types.md#probabilities)).

 Various approaches are supported by *steinbock*, each of which is described in the following.